jtahn/Markdown/README.md

 		- headings
 		- horizontal lines
 	- versus in anki, this stuff is either really annoying bc wonky shortcuts (nested lists, mathjax) or impossible without add-ons (i'm not a fan of add-ons bc they seem to break constantly bc updates, and then take awhile to get fixed...and atm no time to coding/maintain my own)
+		- to see the nested lists and indenting shortcuts, hover over the text-adjust menu; then the indenting adjustments menu will show up, and hover over that
 	- can have (multiple) people polishing the files, but it doesn't affect other people's review schedule
 		- polishing is fine, bc main content in the file should be pretty obvious from the beginning and will be unaffected
 			- bc these are mostly all just 'reading' cards; not recall cards (which might need to be changed significantly as i realize better ways to break things up, or figure out that certain cards are unecessary)